 Does your dog suffer with allergies?
 Do they constantly scratch at their skin?

-During itchy season, it's important to consider skin & coat supplements, anti-itch shampoos, creams and sprays to help nourish your dog's skin and soothe itching.
+There's a whole array of products of the market from skin & coat supplements, anti-itch shampoos to creams and sprays aimed at helping to nourish your dog's skin and soothe itching.

 TABLE OF CONTENTS